merkourisa/Digital-Storytelling-Group-Assignment/README.md

 - **Deliverable 2**  (Steps 3-6):     until 02/06/2023

 ## Grading
-The group assignment will contribute up to 7 points in the grade.
+The group assignment will contribute up to 7 points to the grade.
 Each member of the team will get the same grade.

+## September Examination Period
+- The group assignment is valid for the September examination period.
+- Each team has to present their story.
+The deadline for all deliverables and presentations is 8/9/2023.
+- Grading will be the same (up to 7 points).

 ## Report
 You submit in the coordinator's Github repository: